Four Shields Model: A Nature-Based Framework for Personal Development

 Four Shields: Cardinal Directions, Seasons and Day-Night Cycle

+Before we look at applications, it helps to connect the abstract qualities of the Shields to lived experience: This gives us a sense of how these cycles play out not only in natural rhythms but in our everyday lives.
 When we apply these cycles to the human experience, we can associate different life phases, levels of energy, ways of knowing, what our consciousness focuses on, types of love, types of fear responses, and time perceptions to the four phases.
 Below there are a few associations, but there are more of them.
 The model becomes really useful once we look at the relationship a person has with various aspects of a shield in their life and how different levels of expression or neglect of qualities associated with a shield create dynamics between shields.

 four shields human development